Kavishna0206/Kavishna0206/README.md

     <div>

 # 💫 About Me:
-🔭 I’m currently working on Full Stack Projects and Web scraping on Python.<br>👯 I’m looking to collaborate on inten based company for pojects.<br>🌱 I’m currently learning Backend languages .<br>💬 Ask me about PowerBi and Frontend Projects.<br>⚡ Fun fact: Slow and steady.
+🔭 I’m currently working on Vuejs and React and Machine Learning.<br>👯 I'm looking for help with Data Analysis.<br>🌱 I’m currently learning Full Stack Development .<br>💬 Ask me about Python and Frontend .<br>⚡ Fun fact: Slow and steady.

 ## 🌐 Socials: